More in this section...

 English Literature allows the students at Harrogate High School to explore what it is to be human and the human condition, through Character Education and the study of a wide range of literary texts.

-Head of English: Mrs S Tabor
+Joint Second in English: Mrs S Tabor

 Joint Second in English: Ms K Bridgett